copovedat12/Whohaha/wp-content/plugins/woocommerce-gateway-paypal-powered-by-braintree/readme.txt

 Make sure PayPal is enabled on your Braintree account by following the [Braintree PayPal Setup Guide](https://articles.braintreepayments.com/guides/paypal/setup-guide).

+= What do I need to do if I'm updating from the retired premium Braintree plugin from WooThemes.com?

+You'll need to go through the same installation process as everyone else.
+Luckily it's only a few clicks (no need to copy and paste API keys) so it should only take a minute.

+Credit card tokens will not migrate.
+Your customers will have to reenter their CC details once.
+All  transactions made with the new plugin will let the user choose if they want their CC details saved (as tokens of course) so they don't have to reneter them every time.

+= Can I use this extension just for PayPal and use another gateway for Credit Cards? =

+You have to connect to PayPal through your Braintree account so it doesn't make a lot of sense to use this just for PayPal.
+But there's nothing stopping you from adding another gateway to accept credit cards.

 = Where can I get support or talk to other users? =

 If you get stuck, you can ask for help in the Plugin Forum.